lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-You may see also that there's another attribute, named `pushConstants`.
+You may also see that there is another attribute, named `pushConstants`.
 We will explain its usage later on.
 Now, in the `VkPipeline`
 `create` function we need to enable the depth stencil state if the `depthFormat` attribute from the `VkPipelineCreateInfo`
-struct is not equal to s`vulkan.Format.undefined` (`VK_FORMAT_UNDEFINED`).
+struct is not equal to `vulkan.Format.undefined` (`VK_FORMAT_UNDEFINED`).

 ```zig
 pub const VkPipeline = struct {